This librarian is using 3D printing to help protect health care workers in NYC - KEYT | KCOY

 A librarian stepped in to help.

-Now Madiha Choksi, a research technologist at the Columbia University Libraries, is leading a group of volunteers that have made over 7,500 protective face shields to distribute to New York City-area hospitals.
+Now Madiha Choksi, a research technologist at the Columbia University Libraries, is a key member of a group of partners and volunteers that have made over 7,500 protective face shields to distribute to New York City-area hospitals.

 She received an email from Dr. Pierre Elias, a fellow at Columbia, telling her about the lack of adequate PPE for health care workers at New York Presbyterian Hospital.
 Elias shared a few links with open source files to 3D print face shields.